hpc2n/intro-git/scripts/3.basic-commands/LECTURE.md

 <!-- .slide: data-background="#ffffff" -->
 ## Ignoring files

-It could be that you want to ignore some files in your repository, for instance, temporary (.tmp) or binary (.bin) files.
+If you want to ignore some files in your repository, for instance, temporary (.tmp) or binary (.bin) files.
 One way to accomplish this is by creating a file called **.gitignore** in the repository with some rules with a Linux-type wild cards syntax

 ---